olegkuzmenko/frontend-project-lvl1/README.md

 ## Installation ##
-To install run this code in the comand line:
+To install paste this code in the command line and press `Enter`:

 ```npm install brain-games```